Our Top 12 Dordogne Attractions

 Arnac-Pompadour

-ARNAC-POMPADOUR is situated just over the border in the Corrèze department and is home to the national stud.
-Sun King Louis XV gifted the chateau there to his favourite, the Marquis de Pompadour (AKA Madame Pompadour).
+Arnac-Pompadour is situated just over the border in the Corrèze department and is home to the national stud.
+Sun King Louis XV gifted the château there to his favourite, the Marquise de Pompadour (AKA Madame de Pompadour).

 The racecourse opened in 1837 and is one of the most beautiful in France.
 We can highly recommend attending one of the summer racing fixtures for a fun day out.
 With an additional 150 other equestrian events held throughout the year, it's an absolute must for horse lovers.